frankghato/TwitchAlertHandler/README.md

 - Edit the variables with the paths to your images and length of your animations in main.js. (ex. if your default gif is named "x", change the "defaultGif" variable to "gifs/x.gif"
 - Edit the counting variables to what your desired goals are in main.js. (ex. if your monthly sub goal is 50, change the variable "subGoal" to 50.)
 - If you would prefer to have goals reset weekly rather than monthly, inside the onload event listener simply change "new Date().getDate()" to "new Date.getDay()" and change the condition to whichever day of the week you'd like it to reset.
 (Sunday = 0, Monday = 1, and so on.)
+- If you would prefer to have goals reset daily, just delete both the onload and onunload event listeners.